toxinu/sushi/README.rst

 Presentation
 ------------

-Sushi is a special Python package cookchef.
-But it’s goal is not to give you the perfect recipe cause it don’t know it but it’s to create your own favorite set of recipes.
+Sushi is Python package builder.
+Enough to create same package structure everytime.
+Create custom recipes for Flask, Django, etc...

+- Deploy the same everytime
+- Make specific recipe for Flask, Django, ...
+- Use helpers to not waste time
+- Auto ``virtualenv`` for best dev
+- Auto ``git init`` your package
+- And more !

 Sushi support helper(extensions) and there are easy to create.
 See `website`_.
 There are already some extension, like ``git``, ``license``.